akeneo/pim-helpcenter/content/updates/2020-08/3-API-option-labels.md

 If you use our API to display product content on a website, or to create marketing/sales materials, before this update, your connector needed to retrieve product attribute values by calling the `GET /products` endpoint.
 Then, for each attribute with a list of options, a `GET /attributes` was required to get the related labels.

-Before the generator was receiving codes only:
+Before the generator was only receiving codes:

 ```
     "values": {